Anonymous remailer: Pseudonymous remailers

-Cypherpunk remailers, also called Type I
+Cypherpunk remailers

 A Cypherpunk remailer sends the message to the recipient, stripping away the sender address on it.
 One can not answer a message sent via a Cypherpunk remailer.
 The message sent to the remailer can usually be encrypted, and the remailer will decrypt it and send it to the recipient address hidden inside the encrypted message.
 In addition, it is possible to chain two or three remailers, so that each remailer can't know who is sending a message to whom.
-Cypherpunk remailers do not keep logs of transactions.
+Cypherpunk remailers typically do not keep logs of transactions, but their design is vulnerable to traffic analysis.

-Mixmaster remailers, also called Type II
+Mixmaster remailers

 In Mixmaster, the user composes an email to a remailer, which is relayed through each node in the network using SMTP, until it finally arrives at the final recipient.
 Mixmaster can only send emails one way.
-An email is sent anonymously to an individual, but for them to be able to respond, a reply address must be included in the body of the email.
+An email is sent pseudonymously to an individual, but for them to be able to respond, a reply address must be included in the body of the email.
 Also, Mixmaster remailers require the use of a computer program to write messages.
 Such programs are not supplied as a standard part of most operating systems or mail management systems.
+Mixmaster is vulnerable to long-term traffic analysis and is considered obsolete.

-Mixminion remailers, also called Type III
+Mixminion remailers

 A Mixminion remailer attempts to address the following challenges in Mixmaster remailers: replies, forward anonymity, replay prevention and key rotation, exit policies, integrated directory servers and dummy traffic.
 They are currently available for the Linux and Windows platforms.
 Some implementations are open source.
+Despite improvements, Mixminion shares the fundamental vulnerability to traffic analysis and requires protection by a network like Tor for meaningful anonymity.